bruslim/bruslim.github.io/_posts/2014-10-09-a-simple-state.md

 {% endhighlight %}

-The callback passed into `setTimeout` will dequeue the anonymous function from `_eventQueue` and invoke it, and it will make another call to `setTimeout` to process the rest of the `_eventQueue` if required.
+The callback passed into `setTimeout` will dequeue the anonymous function from `_eventQueue` and invoke it.
+It will also make another call to `setTimeout` to process the rest of the `_eventQueue` if required.

 The most important part of the state machine is what happens in the event handler.
 Typically the event handler is responsible